fdiblen/cpp2wasm/README.md

 </form>
 ```

-The form tag has a `onSubmit` property, which is set to a function (`handleSubmit`) that will handle the form submission.
-The input tag has a `value` property to set the variable (`epsilon` and `guess`) and it also has `onChange` property to set the function (`onEpsilonChange` and `onGuessChange`) which will be triggered when the user changes the value.

-Let's implement the `value` and `onChange` for the `epsilon` input.
-To store the value we will use the [React useState hook](https://reactjs.org/docs/hooks-state.html).

 ```{.js #react-state}
 // this JavaScript snippet is later referred to as <<react-state>> const [niter, setNiter] = React.useState(500000000);
 ```

-The argument of the `useState` function is the initial value.
-The `epsilon` variable contains the current value for epsilon and `setEpsilon` is a function to set epsilon to a new value.

-The input tag in the form will call the `onChange` function with a event object.
-We need to extract the user input from the event and pass it to `setEpsilon`.
-The value should be a number, so we use `Number()` to cast the string from the event to a number.

 ```{.js #react-state}
 // this JavaScript snippet is appended to <<react-state>>